 Our surgeon, Dr. Megan Gilmore, is fellowship trained in minimally invasive bariatric surgery and advanced laparoscopy.
 The surgical weight loss options offered include:

-Watch the videos on the right side of this page for information about these surgeries.
+Watch the videos on this page for information about these surgeries.

 Bariatric surgery and other types of weight loss surgery are done at the hospital in Mankato.
 General anesthesia is used for weight loss surgery, which means your unconscious during the procedure.